-If you are fortunate enough to have been born with exceptional talent in the arts, science, education, business, or athletic sectors, consider applying for the O-1A visa.
+If you are fortunate enough to have been born with exceptional talent in the arts, science, education, business, or athletic sectors, you should consider applying for the O-1A visa.

-Are you a person who is exceptionally talented and successful in the film and television industry?
+Are you an individual who is exceptionally talented and successful in the film and television industry?
 Obtaining an O-1B visa will permit you to work in the United States.

 Who Qualifies or is Eligible for the O-1 Visa Program?

-To be eligible for the O-1 Visa, applicants must possess extraordinary ability in the sciences, arts, education, business, or athletics or have a demonstrated record of extraordinary achievement in the motion picture or television industry and have been recognized nationally or internationally for those achievements.
+To be eligible for the O-1 Visa, applicants must possess an extraordinary ability in either the sciences, arts, education, business, or athletics, or have a demonstrated record of extraordinary achievement in the motion picture or television industry and have been recognized nationally or internationally for those achievements.

 What is the O-1 Visa Program?

 The O-1 Visa is the overarching program within the O-1, applicants may apply for the O-1A, O-1B, O-2, or O-3.

 As noted above, O-1 is the visa program name and within this program, you may qualify for one of the following visas: